Updated on March 14, 2023

-I draw from numerous sources for blog graphics.
+When blogging, I draw from numerous sources for graphics.
 Some of the sources are screenshots or comic covers; a few are photos I’ve actually taken myself.
 However, most of the photos on the blog come from free stock photo sources online.
+Below are some of my favorite sources for free stock photos.

 The US government